Property Management FAQs: Fairfax County Landlords' Most Common Questions

 What is the VRLTA and how does it affect Fairfax County landlords?▾

 The Virginia Residential Landlord and Tenant Act is the comprehensive legal framework governing residential landlord-tenant relationships in Virginia.
-It establishes requirements for: notice periods (5-day for non-payment, 30-day for lease violations), security deposit handling (2-month maximum, 45-day return deadline, interest requirements), habitability standards, and eviction procedures.
+It establishes requirements for notice periods (5-day for non-payment, 30-day for lease violations), security deposit handling (2-month maximum, 45-day return deadline, interest requirements), habitability standards, and eviction procedures.
 All Fairfax County residential landlords are subject to VRLTA for most tenancies.

 How does property management handle maintenance in Fairfax County?▾